buildpacks/community/GOVERNANCE.md

 When members have not been [active contributors][contributions] for longer than 3 months they will be moved to emeritus.
 Out of courtesy, a notice for nomination should be given to members that fall under this category prior to being nominated.

-If emeritus members wish to regain an active role, they may skip the normal nomination process and can do so by renewing their contributions for at least two weeks and self-nominating themselves.
+If emeritus members in a leadership position in the project (maintainer, team-lead, TOC member) wish to regain an active role, they may skip the normal nomination process and can do so by renewing their contributions for at least two weeks and self-nominating themselves.
 Active members should welcome such a move.
 The nomination should be supported by at least one active member from the respective category.

 [contributions]: https://github.com/buildpacks/community/blob/main/contributors/guide.md#contributions